slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'It isn't what we say or think that defines us, but what we do.' -- Jane Austen*

+> *'Whenever you feel like criticizing any one... just remember that all the people in this world haven't had the advantages that you've had.' -- F. Scott Fitzgerald*

 <!--
+> *'To understand is to know what to do.' -- Wittgenstein*
+> *'Nowadays people know the price of everything and the value of nothing.' -- Oscar Wilde*

+E.g. if you tell someone the person they’re about to meet is extroverted, they’re more likely to describe them as extroverted.

 - Any time you don't know, be clear that you don't know, but follow up with a plan for how you'll get the information and with a deadline for conveying that information.
 That is all the person asking the question really wants anyway: for you to supply the answer.

 tese antitheses -> syntesis